 - Blood on the toothbrush or in the sink when brushing your teeth

 - Bad breath

 If you notice any of these symptoms, you should arrange to visit your dentist or hygienist straight away.
 Thoroughly cleaning your teeth to remove plaque and helping you develop an effective home cleaning regime will help treat the symptoms of gingivitis.

-Regular visits to our hygienist, Verena Huber, will also help with the diagnosis of gum disease.
+Regular visits with our hygienists will also help with the diagnosis of gum disease.
 As with any disease, the earlier it’s spotted, the easier treatment is, and the better the prognosis.